divyanshjoshi/Attention-U-Net-Newspaper-Text-Block-Segmentation/README.md

   <li> <h4> Multi-Task Attenion U-net: </h4> <li>

   <li> <h4> Visualizing Attention maps: </h4> <li>

-  1. Generates attention maps for the attention block at some level in the U-Net.
+  1. Generates attention maps for the attention block at some level in the U-Net. <br>
-     &emsp;input: model, image, layer_no
+     &emsp;input: model, image, layer_no <br>
-     &emsp;output: attention map of the attebtion block at the corresponding layer.
+     &emsp;output: attention map of the attebtion block at the corresponding layer.<br><br>

-  2. Produces attention maps for every attention block in the U-Net &emsp; input: model, image
+  2. Produces attention maps for every attention block in the U-Net <br>
+     &emsp; input: model, image <br>
-    &emsp;  output: plot of attention maps for the U-Net
+    &emsp;  output: plot of attention maps for the U-Net <br>
   </ul>